ZosoV/msc_semester2/nlp/001_3_nlp_byte_pair_edit_distance.md

 The minimum edit distance corresponds to the minimum number of operations (deletion, insertion and substitution) required to change one word into another.

-- It is used in NLP for tasks like spell checking, speech recognition, and machine translation to find the closet words(s) to a given input.
+- It is used in NLP for tasks like spell checking, speech recognition, and machine translation to find the closest words(s) to a given input.

 - The minimum edit distance helps us to understand how similar two strings are.